DafPhil/iota-wiki/internal/participate/contribute-to-wiki/for_tws/style_guide.md

 You are writing to people of many cultures.
 Keep that in mind.

 - Don't be too culturally specific.
-In particular, don't refer to specific holidays, cultural practices, or sports unless you're certain they're known worldwide.
+In particular, don't refer to specific holidays, cultural practices, or sports unless you're certain they are known worldwide.
 - Avoid colloquialisms, idioms, or slang.
 Phrases like _ballpark figure_, _back burner_, or _hang in there_ can be confusing and difficult to translate.

 ### Using Third-party Sources